Tennessee hires Josh Heupel to fix one of college football’s most high-profile messes

 Since Tennessee’s last 10-win season in 2007, SEC rival Alabama has won six national titles while Florida, Auburn and LSU have won one apiece.
 Another Southern school in a different conference, Clemson, has won it all twice.
 Vanderbilt, that in-state football also-ran that has a fraction of Tennessee’s fan support and resources, has defeated the Vols in five of the last nine seasons, an imbalance that previously existed in the 1920s.

-Most recently, the school fired Jeremy Pruitt after three seasons and a 16-19 record.
+Tennessee fired Jeremy Pruitt this month after three seasons and a 16-19 record.
 A Tennessee investigation found that Pruitt and his staff committed multiple Level I and Level II NCAA recruiting violations, and Athletic Director Phillip Fulmer — who as head coach led the Vols to their last period of sustained football success — also announced his retirement, saying he wanted his successor to hire the school’s new football coach.

 That successor turned out to be Danny White, who oversaw a period of sustained football growth at Central Florida.
 And even though the architect of that on-field exceptionalism — Scott Frost — left to coach Nebraska after the 2017 season, White apparently thought enough of Heupel, Frost’s replacement, to bring him along with him to Knoxville.